olli208/minor-bt-eind/README.md

 In the future I want it to work offline either completely, or part of it and also make it more Google Keep like, where you can save a list and give it a name so you can acces it later.

 ## Browser Support
+The app works on old and new browsers.
+Older browser have limited functionality especially when javascript is limited or not supported.
+When i talk about old browsers I almost always mean IE < 9.

-problem #1 Fucking preventdefault doesnt work fix: e.returnValue = false;
+Here are some of the problems I encoutenred: problem #1 preventdefault doesnt work. fix: e.returnValue = false;
-problem #2 forEach deos not wORK fix: no forEach loops, only normal for loops problem #3 e.target.matches fix: e.target.msMatchesSelector problem #4 autofocus on textbox does not work. problem #5 querySelector does not work on ie 8 (i think)
+problem #2 forEach deos not work on IE. fix: no forEach loops, only normal for loops problem #3 e.target.matches  is not supported. fix: e.target.msMatchesSelector problem #4 autofocus on textbox does not work. problem #5 querySelector does not work on ie 8.

 ![Internet Explorer 8](ie.png)

 ## Device Support
-asasa
+Mobile Devices

 ## Fallback
 sasas